-You can identify an American bobtail by its tail first and foremost.
-These cats have a stubby, bobbed tail that’s only around one-third the length of a normal cat’s tail.
-No two of their tails are exactly the same, but they’re usually 1–4 inches long and can be straight, kinked, or bumped along the edge, according to the breed standard.
+You can identify an American bobtail by her tail first and foremost.
+These cats have a stubby, bobbed tail that's only around one-third the length of a normal cat's tail.
+No two tails are exactly the same, but they're usually 1–4 inches long and can be straight, kinked, or bumped along the edge, according to the breed standard.

 American bobtails have large, deep-set eyes that are almond-shaped and can come in any color.
 They have long back legs and a large, athletic body that typically weighs between 7–16 pounds.
 These cats are sometimes slow maturing and can take longer than your typical cat to reach full adulthood, around 2–3 years.

 More than anything, your American bobtail wants to love you—and receive your love!
-If you’re looking for a kind companion pet, this breed is a great fit.
-These gentle felines are ideal for families and sometimes suggested as therapy animals.
+If you're looking for a kind companion pet, this breed is a great fit.
+These gentle felines are ideal for families.

-American bobtails love to be loved, and have tons of love to give in return.
+American bobtails love to be loved and have tons of love to give in return.
 These sweet cats need lots of human interaction and don't do well when left alone for long periods of time.
 Busy families be aware: Your bobtail will need constant affection.
-If you spend a lot of time on the road, the American bobtail travels well and makes an excellent traveling companion.
+But if you spend a lot of time on the road, the American bobtail travels well and makes an excellent traveling companion.

-Although they’re not incredibly active, they do have strong, athletic bodies.
+Although they're not as active as other breeds, they do have strong, athletic bodies.
 American bobtails have especially muscular hind legs and can jump up to 6 feet.
 Providing your pet with a tall cat tree will give him somewhere safe and comfy to land when he feels like getting some air.

 Socialization should be simple with this easygoing breed.
 American bobtails introduced to people and pets early are usually easy to get along with and welcoming of unfamiliar faces.